DiFfRG

 • -i <directory> Set the installation directory for the library.

-• -j <threads> Set the number of threads passed to make and git fetch.
+• -j <threads> Set the number of threads passed to the build.

 • --help Display this information.

 Depending on your amount of CPU cores, you should adjust the -j parameter which indicates the number of threads used in the build process.
-Note that choosing this too large may lead to extreme RAM usage, so tread carefully.
+Note that choosing this too large may lead to extreme RAM usage, so tread carefully - DiFfRG will try to auto-detect an appropriate value if -j is not set.

-As soon as the build has finished, you can find the build folder in the DiFfRG_build subfolder and a full install of the library in /opt/DiFfRG.
+As soon as the build has finished, you can find a full install of the library in the directory passed to -i (here /opt/DiFfRG); the default is ~/.local/share/DiFfRG.

-If you have changes to the library code, you can always update the library by running
+If you have changes to the library code, you can update the library by running

 where once again the -j parameter should be adjusted to your amount of CPU cores.
 The update_DiFfRG.sh script takes the following optional arguments: